 Food allergy presents with immediate or delayed reactions.
-In immediate reactions, occurring within minutes to hours, the child may develop hives, wheezing, or swelling of the face as well as tightening of the chest.
+Immediate reactions occur within minutes to hours.
+The child may develop hives, wheezing, swelling of the face and tightening of the chest.
 The reaction can be so severe that the child cannot breathe (anaphylaxis).
 Emergency treatment is needed.
-Luckily, these dangerous reactions are relatively uncommon.
+Fortunately, these dangerous reactions are relatively uncommon.

 Delayed reactions occur from hours to days after eating the offending food.
-Symptoms may include vomiting, pain, diarrhea, bloody stools, or poor growth.
+Symptoms may include vomiting, pain, diarrhea, bloody stools, difficulty swallowing or poor growth.

 Some children may have hives or eczema.
 Delayed reactions are the most common form of food allergy.
 If a careful history of your child's symptoms and the physical examination suggest food allergy, tests may be performed to help understand and manage the problem.